Seahawks may need to lean on Doug Baldwin even more with Tyler Lockett out with injury

 Not that any of that mattered to Baldwin after a defeat that meant Seattle no longer has control of its destiny for the No. 2 seed in the NFC playoffs.

-“We lost,’’ Baldwin said when asked about his career day.
+“We lost,” Baldwin said when asked about his career day.
 “Win-loss column is all that matters to us.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.